I want to say that I fell in love with you the moment I discovered I was pregnant; I didn’t.

 When you know I am angry and walk up to me and say ‘smile mummy’, I laugh.
 And when you ask the question every parent hates ‘are we there yet? when the engine hasn’t even started, I have to suppress the laughter.
 I beam with pride when you describe to me what you are doing or ask me a relevant question that has meaning.
 And I do this because I have a glimpse of normality.
 I try not to shout it too loudly from the rooftops or gain too much hope because I don’t know whether it will plateau or whether it’s the start of a steep curve of development.

 I’m not sure whether you will ever be capable of reading my letter to you or be able to understand it.
-I won’t stop wishing you don’t have autism or wondering what you would be like without it; I am sorry you have it purely because of the difficulties you have and the uncertainty your future brings.
-I will continue to protect you for as long as I am able to.
+I won’t stop wondering what you would be like without autism.
+I’m often frustrated because of all the challenges you face because you are autistic but I will continue to protect you for as long as I am able to.

-Your personality shines through in spite of your autism and your ability to love and make people smile makes me proud.
+Your personality shines through and your ability to love and make people smile makes me proud.

 I promise you that I will fight every fight we need to, for you and because of you.
 And equally, I will continue to refuse to let autism define who you and I are.
-It’s not something we can beat but we will overcome many of the problems it will bring.
+You are autistic, but first and foremost you are Joseph.
+Brilliant Joseph.

 The truth is Joseph, it took me a while to fall in love with you and throughout all of your problems that you had to deal with at such an early age, it made me want to protect you and love you in a way I had never encountered.
 I’m sorry I didn’t love you when I first saw your face but as each day has passed since, my love for you has grown and I not only love you but I cherish you with every inch of my heart.